fluorine21/RFSoC_Ising_Machine/README.md

 # RFSoC_Ising_Machine
-An Ising Machine implementation using the RFSoC Controller
+An Ising Machine implementation using the RFSoC ZCU1275